Did you know?

 Governance – Germany expand

-A cohesive society is one where citizens have a high degree of confidence in their governmental institutions and public administration.
-In Germany, 53% of people say they trust their political institutions, close to the OECD average of 56%.
+Trust in government is essential for social cohesion and well-being.
+In Germany, 56% of people say they trust their national government, much more than the OECD average of 39%.
 High voter turnout is another measure of public trust in government and of citizens’ participation in the political process.
-In the most recent elections for which data is available, voter turnout in Germany was 71% of those registered.
-This figure is slightly lower than the OECD average of 72%.
+In the most recent elections for which data is available, voter turnout in Germany was 72% of those registered.
+This figure is in line with the OECD average.

 Even if the right to vote is universal in all OECD countries, not everyone exercises this right.
 There is little difference in the voting rates of men and women in most OECD countries.
-This is the case in Germany, where the voter turnout of men and women is similar, at respectively 72% and 70%.
+This is the case in Germany, where the voter turnout of men and women is similar, at an estimated 73% and 70%.
 While on average there are few differences between men and women concerning participation in elections, income can have a strong influence on voter turnout.
-In Germany, voter turnout for the top 20% of the population is an estimated 80%, whereas the participation rate of the bottom 20% is an estimated 59%.
-This 21 percentage point difference is larger than the OECD average difference of 12 percentage points, and points to shortcomings in the political mobilisation of the worst-off.
+In Germany, voter turnout for the top 20% of the population is an estimated 81%, whereas the participation rate of the bottom 20% is an estimated 59%.
+This 22 percentage point difference is larger than the OECD average difference of 11 percentage points, and points to shortcomings in the political mobilisation of the worst-off.

 More ResourcesHow's Life? at a Glance